-- Ensuring compliance with applicable legislation and regulation; - Reviewing and / drafting non- standard contracts and related documentation (including amendments to existing contracts) applicable to the Group; - periodically reviewing the standard contractual documentation of the Bank; and - advising on matters involving legal risk and drafting formal communication relating to legal claims involving the Group.
+- Advising on applicable legislation and regulation; - reviewing and / or drafting non- standard contracts and related documentation (including amendments to existing contracts) applicable to the Group; - periodically reviewing the standard contractual documentation of the Bank; - advising on matters involving legal risk and drafting formal communication relating to legal claims involving the Group and - Managing and providing legal advice in respect of any actual or threeatened litigation against the Bank, or brought ( or proposed to be brought) by the Group against any other party.

-There are no material litigations / claims against the Group as at 31 December 2018.
+There are no material litigations / claims against the Group as at 31 December 2019.

-AUB continuously strives to improve the level of compliance in all its activities.
-The Bank has an independent Compliance function and reports to the Audit and Compliance Committee.
+The Group continuously strives to improve the level of compliance in all its activities.
+The Group has an independent Compliance function that reports to the Audit and Compliance Committee.
 The Compliance function acts as a focal point for all regulatory compliance and for adapting any best practice compliance principles.
 The Compliance Department has the responsibility to monitor and, on a regular basis, to assess the adequacy and effectiveness of the measures and procedures put in place and the actions taken to address any deficiencies in the Bank's compliance with its obligations; and to advise and assist the relevant persons responsible for carrying out regulated activities to comply with the stated obligations under the regulatory system.

-Implementing appropriate systems, processes and controls to combat Anti-money laundering and terrorist financing activities form an important activity of the AML Unit within the compliance function.
-AUB has deployed a risk based automated transaction monitoring system and implemented relevant procedures and controls to facilitate appropriate monitoring and detection mechanism.
-AUB also has appropriate AML and Compliance policies and monitoring programs.
+Implementing appropriate systems, processes and controls to combat Anti-money Laundering (AML) and Terrorist Financing activities form an important activity of the AML Unit within the compliance function.
+The Group has deployed a risk based automated transaction monitoring system and implemented relevant procedures and controls to facilitate appropriate monitoring and detection mechanism.
+The Group also has appropriate AML and Compliance policies and monitoring programs.
 These policies and monitoring programs are reviewed and updated annually and approved by the BOD.
 The Bank's anti-money laundering measures are regularly audited by the internal auditors who report to the Audit & Compliance Committee of the BOD.
-Additionally, the Bank's anti-money laundering measures are audited by independent external auditors every year and their report is submitted to the CBB.
+Additionally, the Bank's AML measures are audited by independent external auditors every year and their report is submitted to the CBB.
 The Central Bank also performs periodic inspections of the Bank's compliance with anti-money laundering regulations.

-The BOD approved policies, including AUB Group Reputation Risk policy, Communications Policy, Personal Account Dealing Policy, Key Person Dealing Policy, Compliance Policy, Anti Money Laundering policy, Banking Integrity and Whistle Blowing Policy & Procedures and Code of Business conduct policy and such other policies prescribes the required standards of ethical behaviour and personal conduct for all staff (including the Bank's Directors), and the BOD exercises an oversight of these risks through various management functions, including Legal, Risk Management, Compliance, Human Resources and Internal Audit Department.
+The BOD approved policies, including Group Reputation Risk policy, Communications Policy, Personal Account Dealing Policy, Key Person Dealing Policy, Compliance Policy, Anti Money Laundering policy, Banking Integrity and Whistle Blowing Policy & Procedures and Code of Business conduct policy and such other policies prescribes the required standards of ethical behaviour and personal conduct for all staff (including the Bank's Directors), and the BOD exercises an oversight of these risks through various management functions, including Legal, Risk Management, Compliance, Human Resources and Internal Audit Department.